 However, some of our visitors were interested in the methods we used in designing and running our randomized clinical trials.
 On this score, I think we may have had some impact in two countries.
 In 1957, Professor Hans Jacob Ustvedt of Oslo invited me to lecture to the Norwegian Medical Society on the techniques of controlled trials.
 Somewhat later, Professor Marion Zierski of Lodz, head of the main postgraduate training centre for tuberculosis in Poland, invited me for a lecture tour there about designing, running and analysing clinical trials.
 I like to believe that, together with the MRC Tuberculosis Research Unit, we helped to promote the adoption of a study design for which the MRC streptomycin trial is often seen as a symbol.

 Bastian H (2004).
 Down and almost out in Scotland: George Orwell, tuberculosis and getting streptomycin in 1948.
-The James Lind Library (www.jameslindlibrary.org).
+JLL Bulletin: Commentaries on the history of treatment evaluation (https://www.jameslindlibrary.org/articles/down-and-almost-out-in-scotland-george-orwell-tuberculosis-and-getting-streptomycin-in-1948/)

 Bignall JR, Crofton J (1949).
 Antihistamine drugs in the treatment of nausea and vomiting due to streptomycin.
 BMJ 1:13-14.